 All participants are provided with a course support pack which includes sources of additional materials and a comprehensive reading list.
 Post course, participants are also directed towards additional areas of learning to improve their skills and experience in working with people living with dementia.

 Learners who have successfully completed all pre-course learning tasks and attended the CPD day, will receive a Later Life Training Certificate of Attendance.
-The Certificate states that the learner has been awarded 6 REPs CPD points and has been endorsed by CIMSPA and receives 7 Developmental CPD points.
+The certificate states that the learner has been awarded 7 CIMSPA Developmental CPD points.